swiftlang/swift-evolution/proposals/mmmm-async-let.md

 The child task begins running as soon as the `async let` is encountered.
 By default, child tasks use the global, width-limited,  concurrent executor, in the same manner as task group child-tasks do.
 It is a future direction to allow customizing which executor these should be executing on.
 On normal completion, the child task will initialize the variables in the `async let`.

-The right-hand side of a `async let` expression can be thought of as an implicit `@Sendable closure`, similar to how the `detach { ... }` API works, however the resulting task is a *child task* of the currently executing task.
+The right-hand side of a `async let` expression can be thought of as an implicit `@Sendable closure`, similar to how the `Task.detached { ... }` API works, however the resulting task is a *child task* of the currently executing task.
 Because of this, and the need to suspend to await the results of such expression, `async let` declarations may only occur within an asynchronous context, i.e. an `async` function or closure.

 For single statement expressions in the `async let` initializer, the `await` and `try` keywords may be omitted.
 The effects they represent carry through to the introduced constant and will have to be used when waiting on the constant.
 In the example shown above, the veggies are declared as `async let veggies = chopVegetables()`, and even through `chopVegetables` is `async` and `throws`, the `await` and `try` keywords do not have to be used on that line of code.
 Once waiting on the value of that `async let` constant, the compiler will enforce that the expression where the `veggies` appear must be covered by both `await` and some form of `try`.